← Back to wiki

 The magic ingredient is beta-glucan, a soluble fiber that forms a viscous gel in your small intestine.
 That gel physically traps bile acids and cholesterol, forcing your liver to pull LDL from the bloodstream to make more.
 Hulled barley packs 5-8g of beta-glucan per 100g -- you only need 3g daily to hit the threshold for the FDA-approved cholesterol claim.

-Beyond cholesterol, barley beta-glucan slows glucose absorption.
-A 2010 RCT in the British Journal of Nutrition (PMID 20142823) found significant dose-dependent reductions in postprandial glucose and insulin responses.
-For anyone managing blood sugar, this makes barley a genuinely functional food rather than just another carbohydrate.
+Beyond cholesterol, barley beta-glucan slows glucose absorption through the same viscous-gel mechanism, reducing both postprandial glucose and insulin responses.
+For anyone managing blood sugar, barley is a genuinely functional food, not just another carbohydrate.

-The broader whole grain picture is equally compelling.
-A 2016 BMJ meta-analysis of prospective studies (PMID 27301975) found that whole grain consumption was associated with reduced risk of cardiovascular disease, cancer, and all-cause mortality.
-Barley also contains chromium -- some cultivars have ten times more than brewer's yeast -- which plays a role in insulin signaling.
+The broader whole-grain picture is equally compelling.
+A BMJ meta-analysis of prospective studies (Aune et al., 2016) found that whole grain consumption was associated with reduced risk of cardiovascular disease, cancer, and all-cause mortality in a dose-response pattern.
+Barley also contains chromium -- some cultivars have ten times more than brewer's yeast -- which plays a role in insulin signalling.

 One critical distinction: hulled barley retains its bran and germ, while pearled barley has been stripped of both.
 Pearling removes much of the beta-glucan, fiber, thiamine, and other B vitamins.
 Always choose hulled.